Luxoimum/LayoutLoadingDispatcher/README.md

 ## Another props:

-### resize:

-Adjust the loading component to the center of the screen independently if you resize the window.

 ### customComponent:

 You can add your own loading icon, text or React component to show at the screen meanwhile your web is loading.